Partnerships for Local Action and Community Empowerment (PLACE)

 • Academics and researchers.

 The Foundation Partner grant activity ended on 30 June 2024.
-As such, the role of the Foundation Partner in undertaking foundational work on a Nexus Centre has come to a close.
+As such, the role of the Foundation Partner in undertaking foundational work and exploring the concept of a national entity for place-based change has ended.

 Last updated: